aiidateam/aiida-core/.molecule/README.md

 ## Additional variables

-You can specify the number of daemon worker to spawn using the `AIIDA_TEST_WORKERS` environmental variable:
+You can specify the number of daemon workers to spawn using the `AIIDA_TEST_WORKERS` environment variable:

 ```console
 $ AIIDA_TEST_WORKERS=4 tox -e molecule-django